-The Model 30 roadster's 593cc engine powered it to a respectable top speed of 95mph.
-The bike handled well, into the bargain - and was comfortable, reliable and economical.
-In short, the Model 30 was a paragon of virtue!
-No surprise, then, that a company of the calibre of AJS was the source of its excellence.
+The Model 30\’s 593cc engine powered it to a top speed of 95mph.
+The bike handled well, into the bargain.
+It was also comfortable, reliable and economical.
+In other words, the Model 30 was a paragon of motorcycling virtue.
+Entirely fitting, then, that a company of the calibre of AJS was the source of its two-wheeled excellence.
+Saying that, AJS did make cars as well.
+Though not, perhaps, to the same standard.
+In the opinion of Model 30 owners, at any rate!